 key ID apply (as defined by the Key Type and Address parameters).

 — When the Key Type parameter is not PGTK, tThe MAC installs the key with the associated key ID such that received frames for that cipher, of the appropriate type, and containing the matching key ID are processed using that key and its associated state information.
 When the Key Type parameter is PGTK, the MAC installs the key such that the successive start times of the EDP Epochs are processed using that key.

-When the Key Type parameters is Identity Key, the MAC installs the key such that the transmitted and received Privacy Beacon frames are processed by using that key.
+–– When the Key Type parameters is Identity Key, the MAC installs the key if the key is not already installed such that the transmitted and received Privacy Beacon frames are processed by using that key.
 The Identity Key is maintained at least for a lifetime of the key that is configured together with the Identity key.
-IKis deauthenticated (#258, #292)
+A non-AP MLD does not delete installed Identity Key if the non-AP MLD is disassociated or deauthenticated from the non-AP MLD. (#258, #292)

 — When the Key Type parameter is Pairwise or PeerKey, and the Key, Key ID, and Address (where